 ---|

-OPEN OPTION 1 | Students will study two other qualifications of their choice, each for two hours a week.
+OPEN OPTION 1 | Students will study two other qualifications of their choice, each for four hours over two weeks.
 This will lead to two more qualifications.
 These qualifications may be some of our GCSE subjects or our vocational qualifications. |

 OPEN OPTION 2